NicholasMigneault/data_for_paws_no_kill_colorado/README.md

 ## Approach
 Tools like dbt and dltHub are an increasingly popular part of a modern data stack, in large part because they are open source, code first, and easily scale from a small proof of concept to a large deployment.
 Moving the entire development lifecycle (Ingestion, Transformation, Documentation) into versioned code increases accessibility and reduces blind spots for developers and downstream users.

-For the Data for Paws project, this repository serves as a foundation for scaling No Kill Colorado's data and reporting capabilities. dltHub makes refreshing changed data or adding new data sources easy. dbt is the best-in-class tool for making SQL the common language for transformation, is easily accessible, and removes reliance on manual transformations in google sheets.
-Lastly, DuckDB brings these two tools together providing an in-memory SQL database that prevents needing to deploy cloud resources and is easily portable if this project is ever migrated.
+In particular, this submission uses the following stack: DuckDB, dlt, and dbt. dltHub is a declarative pyhton package for data ingestion, and makes refreshing changed data or adding new years of data easy.
+The ingestion points to a single `data.duckdb` file, which is a database file format.
+DuckDB also has a python package that enables you to easily access and navigate the different data objects with the file format.
+Once data is landed into our DuckDB, we use dbt to consolidate and transform the data. dbt is a best-in-class tool for making SQL the common language for transformation.
+The open source package, dbt Core, is again a python package and makes writing and deploying SQL easy and accessible.
+Futher, dbt and DuckDB work hand-in-hand, as dbt can read the dlt-ingested files as sources and land the updated versions of the data into the same database, meaning a single file can contain our entire data lifecycle, from raw to reporting (aka mart).
+Lastly, DuckDB provides a solid founding that prevents needing to deploy cloud data resources, yet is easily portable to those same cloud resources, if this project ever needs migration.

 ### Navigating the Repo
 There are two key sub-folders, the `data` folder and the `dbt_nokillcolorado` folder.
 The root folder contains python scripts that heavily utilize dlt to load data into the `data.duckdb` database in the data folder.
 Then the SQL defined in `dbt_nokillcolorado` picks up that data from the database and transforms it to a pair of tables for reporting and analysis.
 These two tables are found in the `data.dbt_marts` schema of the database, and also copied into CSVs for ease of use.
 The join condition between the tables is `facility_sk`.